 Do not lose time on daily trivialities.
 Do not dwell on petty detail.
 For all of these things melt away and drift apart within the obscure traffic of time.
 Live well and live broadly.
 You are alive and living now.
 “NOW” is the envy of all the dead. -Don Hertzfeldt

 I had no idea the chaos your thyroid can cause.

 Recently while on a road trip, my tremors got worse.
 I have Dystonia so I didn’t think much of it.
 I also had a bad cold.
-At that time, I could attribute all my symptoms to my cold, anxiety and Dystonia.
+At the time, I could attribute all my symptoms to my cold, anxiety, and Dystonia.
 I also was very stressed from a crazy year and thought getting away would be the cure.

 When we got home, my symptoms continued.
 The smallest amount of stress would put me over the edge.
 I could hear my heart beating in my ears and my whole body was shaking.
 Even my voice was trembling.
 My legs were so weak that they would shake while I bent over the sink to brush my teeth.
 I was losing weight quickly and was starting to get scared.

 I had a scheduled doctor’s appointment for a few weeks after we returned home and decided to wait until that appointment to talk with the Doctor.
 I wish I would have gone in sooner.
 Thankfully, my doctor knows me very well and knew something off.
 At first, he thought it was extreme anxiety.
 I couldn’t stop crying.
 My heart was racing and blood pressure was high.
 He almost sent me to the emergency room but then decided to run tests from a brain MRI to an echocardiogram.
 He also said…we have to check your thyroid.
 I’m so thankful for a thorough Doctor!